 Today we saw the Nokia Lumia 800 getting a steep price drop from Rs 27000 to Rs 23700.
 The ones who paid Rs 30000 at launch for the device just a couple of months back might feel bad about this.
 The situation reminds me of an article, I wrote last year – “Premium Smartphones, Value For Money & Annoying Perceptions”.
-While you can read the entire article on smartphone economics here, I am quoting a part of the article below that talks specifically about price drops and value!
+I am quoting a part of the article below that talks specifically about price drops and value!

 Pricing.
 The Good And Bad